stephaneVercouillieBMID/slate/source/workingVersion.html.md

 <!-- (always User Info Endpoint)-->

 #### 4.2.1.1 Set of Supported Scope Values
-In current version and in contradiction to the OpenID Connect specification, **itsme(r)** considers all claims requested via scope as **Essential** (see [Individual Claim Request](http://openid.net/specs/openid-connect-core-1_0.html#IndividualClaimsRequests)).

- It means the User may not opt out the sharing of specific Data; the User must either gives his consent for the sharing of all Data or refuse the request as a whole.
-However, as in a future version **itsme(r)**  will make the difference between **Essential** and **Voluntary** claims, you should already request claims with appropriate level regarding your business case.

 The following values for **scope** allow access to predefined sets of Identity Data: